 The Aircoach 700 Bus is a good Dublin Airport transportation because:

 - It’s more luxurious and comfortable than other buses.

-- It’s cheaper than taxi/ Uber.
+- It’s cheaper than a taxi.

 - It runs every 15 minutes during the day, and 30 minutes during the night.

 The bus fare from Dublin Airport to the city center is €7 a one-way ticket or €12 for a round trip for adults.
 While the children (5-15 yo) ticket costs €2 and €4, respectively.

 Where can you buy the tickets and catch the bus

 At Dublin Airport on T1: Exit the baggage reclaim area turn left and turn left immediately as you exit the terminal building.